rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "Daniel 7:15-18"
     I Daniel was grieved in my spirit in the midst of my body, and the visions of my head troubled me.
 I came near unto one of them that stood by, and asked him the truth of all this.
 So he told me, and made me know the interpretation of the things.
 These great beasts, which are four, are four kings, which shall arise out of the earth.
 But the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever.

-The early church understood that *the beast* in Revelation would be a king of the earth, the lawless one, the antichrist.
+As such, the early church understood that *the beast* in Revelation would be a king of the earth, the lawless one, the antichrist.
 This beast would be the final worldly manifestion of the dominion of Satan.

 !!! quote "Daniel 7:11-12"